jakobmattsson/bucketful/README.md

 * Files that doesn't exist but are passed into configs should maybe be taken care of in some way? or is it ok? write test!
 * If the bucket is created in one region, but then bucketful is executed with an another region argument, what should happen? warning? error? print the right thing!
-* Test what happens with undefined values passed in to "bucketful.deploy":
-  * region
-  * index
-  * error

 ### Maybe